aicis/fresco/doc/source/developers.rst

 For Developers
 ==============

-In section we give some tips and guidelines for developing and contributing code to FRESCO.
+In this section we give some tips and guidelines for developing and contributing code to FRESCO.

 Directory Structure
 -------------------